 Do you sometimes feel hopeless in sin, like there is no hope for your struggles?

-First, you are not alone.
-Discouragement through condemnation is one of the devil’s most effective tools to destroy Christians.
-“Satan does not tempt us to do wrong things, he tempts us in order to make us lose… the possibility of being of value to God,” said Oswald Chambers.
-If you do not know your value in Christ, the guilt of sin can disable a Christian.
-Ask yourself the following:
+You are not alone.
+Discouragement and condemnation are the devil’s most effective tool to destroy Christians.
+“Satan does not tempt us to do wrong things.
+He tempts us to make us lose… the possibility of being of value to God,” said Oswald Chambers.

 1. Do I feel condemned and caused God to be disappointed?

 2. Is my joy extinguished and I feel inadequate in coming to God?

 3. My hope is to die so I won’t sin anymore!